softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 #### Key Methods

 - **validMoves**: Takes as input a position on the chessboard and returns all moves the piece there can legally make.
 If there is no piece at that location, this method returns `null`.
 - **makeMove**: Receives a given move and executes it, provided it is a legal move.
-If the move is illegal, it throws a `InvalidMoveException`.
-A move is illegal if the chess piece cannot move there, if the move leaves the team’s king in danger, or if it’s not the corresponding teams turn.
+If the move is illegal, it throws an `InvalidMoveException`.
+A move is illegal if the chess piece cannot move there, if the move leaves the team’s king in danger, or if it’s not the corresponding team's turn.
 - **isInCheck**: Returns true if the specified team’s King could be captured by an opposing piece.
 - **isInCheckmate**: Returns true if the given team has no way to protect their king from being captured.
 - **isInStalemate**: Returns true if the given team has no legal moves and it is currently that team’s turn.